lifestyle

 Aids in body fat reduction

-Studies have found that sea moss very possibly reduces body fat and can help you lose weight when combined with a healthy diet and exercise plan.
+Studies have found that sea moss may reduce body fat and can help you lose weight in conjunction with a healthy diet and exercise plan.

 One study looked at the effects of Kappaphycus, which is a genus of red algae.
-The study found that Kappaphycus can positively affect gut microbiota, promoting bacteroidetes, which are associated with weight loss.
+The study found that Kappaphycus can positively affect gut microbiota, promoting Bacteroidetes and decreasing Firmicutes.
+Those with healthy body weight and body mass index tend to have higher concentrations of Bacteroidetes in the microbiome in comparison to Firmicutes.

-Animal studies have found that the carrageenan content in red sea moss could contribute to reducing body fat and preventing weight gain.
+Animal studies have found that the carrageenan content in red sea moss could contribute to maintaining healthy weight as a source of soluble fiber.
+Foods high in soluble fiber can increase gastrointestinal viscosity which can disrupt the absorption of carbs and fats.
+Based on animal studies, carrageenan can also increase lipid breakdown and oxidation.
 This may be caused by a reduction in how many fat cells are being created, or it could lead to increased breakdown of the fat stored in your body.

-A study of 78 adults with a body mass index (BMI) between 23.0 and 30.0 kg/m found that those who consumed 1,000 mg of sea moss extract saw reductions in body fat and body weight.
-More studies are needed, but the findings thus far support the idea that sea moss can reduce weight in addition to a healthy diet and exercise.
+A study of 78 adults with a body mass index (BMI) between 23.0 and 30.0 kg/m found that those who consumed 1,000 mg of sea moss extract (Geledium extract) saw reductions in body fat and body weight after 12 weeks.
+Participants were educated to maintain the same level of physical activity however those in the sea moss extract group did have more physical activity than the control group so that may be a limiting factor in the research especially since physical activity and weight loss are directly related.
+As a result,more studies are needed, but the findings thus far support the idea that sea moss can support healthy weight management in addition to a healthy diet and exercise.

 Helps keep you full and satisfied

 Because sea moss has high fiber content, consuming it can help increase your feelings of satiety.
 This study shows the key role that dietary fiber can play in the regulation of appetite.
-When you feel full, you’re less inclined to eat too much.
+When you feel full, you’re less inclined to over-eat.

 As is the case with many fiber foods, the carrageenan in sea moss can’t be digested by your body.
 When it hits your digestive tract, it serves as a soluble fiber, ultimately slowing the pace of the food moving through your digestive tract.
-You end up feeling more full and satisfied.
+You end up feeling more full and more satisfied as a result.

 Acts as a prebiotic for your gut